Click Play To Listen Live!

 Bachata has taken on a life of its own and we’re all here for it!

-Tu Bachata Radio was created to keep the love of bachata music that we all have ALIVE 🔥 while supporting national bachata brands during these unforeseen times! ❤️
+Tu Bachata Radio was created to keep the love of bachata music that we all have ALIVE during these unforeseen times! ❤️

-We have live guest DJs playing their hearts out for YOU from across the Nation which includes live streaming during the week!
+We offer you live guest DJs playing their hearts out for YOU from across the Nation which includes live streaming during the week!

-For a full Live DJ schedule, please visit us on tubachataradio.com/calendar
+For the detailed Live DJ schedule, please visit us on tubachataradio.com/calendar